 When evaluating an SEO keyword tool, make sure it includes these features:

-- Search volume: People used to use Google's AdWords Keyword Planner to find search volume, but you can no longer do that unless you meet a minimum spend threshold.
+- Search volume: People used to use the Google Ads Keyword Planner to find search volume, but you can no longer do that unless you meet a minimum spend threshold.
 An SEO tool that includes search volume is a major plus.

 - Ranking: Obviously you want to see where your site appears in SERPs for your keywords.